robdyke/r2d2/content/posts/2005-05-03-campaign-materials-rainbow-george.md

 guid: http://www.robdyke.com/bec/?p=38
 categories:
   - Brent East Campaigning
+tags:
+  - Election 2005
+  - George Rainbow Weiss
 id: 38
 title: Campaign Materials - Rainbow George
 url: /2005/05/03/campaign-materials-rainbow-george/
 ---
 So, did you get your Preferendum from George 'Rainbow' Weiss last week?
 You can't have missed it: it was an A3 sheet of paper folded to A4 and covered with text.
 What was curious about the materials was the lack of photographs - no pic of Rainbow George, no pic of Tony Bush and George Blair.